SnakyMz/Clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

 If you like this project and wish to collaborate.
-Please contact me.
+Please contact us.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>